saurabhssh/BashSSLGenerator/README.md

 Uncommment line number 175 to generate self signed certificates.

 Execution Steps:

-1.First Verify that 'ssls' folder exist in your HOME Directory & 'cd ssls' to move into ssls folder.Make sure you also move your script to ssls folder chmod 777 sslgen.sh
+1.First Verify that 'ssls' folder exist in your HOME Directory & 'cd ssls' to move into ssls folder.Make sure you also move your script to ssls folder.

+chmod 777 sslgen.sh

 ./sslgen.sh <common_Name>

   Common name is mandatory, as script wont run without it.
   Extensions like .key , .csr & .crt will be taken care by script.
 Please do not enter it with common name.